WestleyR/ssum/README.md

 PREFIX = $(HOME)/.local
 ```

-This can be changed by passing `PREFIX=/some/prefix` to the Makefile when
+This can be changed by passing `--prefix /some/prefix` to the `configure`
-installing.
+script.

 <br>